Call (702) 723-4775

 The CAGE questionnaire is scored by assigning one point for each yes response to its four questions.
 The total score ranges from 0 to 4, with a score of 2 or more indicating significant alcohol risk levels that suggest the need for further evaluation.

-What Are the Applications of the CAGE Questionnaire in Health Care?
+What Are the Applications of the CAGE Questionnaire?

-Common applications of the CAGE questionnaire in health care are focused on early identification of alcohol misuse through brief clinical evaluations.
+Common applications of the CAGE questionnaire are focused on the early identification of alcohol misuse through brief clinical evaluations.
 This tool supports clinical screening, addiction treatment, and alcohol use monitoring across a variety of care settings.

 Applications of the CAGE Questionnaire in Health Care